-Below, you can find links to useful information about academic and welfare matters for undergraduates.
+Below, you can find links to useful information about academic and welfare matters for graduate students.

 For information about accommodation, food, and other non-academic aspects of student life, see the Life Here page.